ostracod/ostracode-old/languageDocumentation/statements.md

 * Field statement in one of the following contexts:
     * `interfaceT` special
     * `feature` or `featureT` special
-* Method statement
-* `methodT` special

 ```
 public
 ```

-Asserts that the parent member is accessible in all contexts.
+Asserts that the parent field is accessible in all contexts.

 ```
 protected
 ```

-Asserts that the parent member is only accessible by features in the same bundle.
+Asserts that the parent field is only accessible by features in the same bundle.

 ```
 private
 ```

-Asserts that the parent member is only accessible by methods in the same feature.
+Asserts that the parent field is only accessible by methods in the same feature.

 ### Get Permission Statements: